kevin-wangzefeng/toc/projects/dragonfly/dragonfly-graduation-dd.md

   <!-- (TOC Evaluation goes here) -->
   Dragonlfy's Security Self-Assessment can be found at: <https://github.com/cncf/tag-security/blob/main/community/assessments/projects/dragonfly/self-assessment.md>.

-  The TOC reviewer suggests add a copy to [dragonflyoss/community](https://github.com/dragonflyoss/community)
+  Non-blocking Suggestion: The TOC reviewer suggests add a copy to [dragonflyoss/community](https://github.com/dragonflyoss/community)

-- [ ] **Third Party Security Review.**
+- [x] **Third Party Security Review.**

-  - [ ] Moderate and low findings from the Third Party Security Review are planned/tracked for resolution as well as overall thematic findings, such as: improving project contribution guide providing a PR review guide to look for memory leaks and other vulnerabilities the project may be susceptible to by design or language choice ensuring adequate test coverage on all PRs.
+  - [x] Moderate and low findings from the Third Party Security Review are planned/tracked for resolution as well as overall thematic findings, such as: improving project contribution guide providing a PR review guide to look for memory leaks and other vulnerabilities the project may be susceptible to by design or language choice ensuring adequate test coverage on all PRs.

   <!-- (TOC Evaluation goes here) -->
   A third party security audit was performed by Trail of Bits, ref: <https://github.com/dragonflyoss/dragonfly/blob/main/docs/security/dragonfly-comprehensive-report-2023.pdf>

-  **TODO for Dragonfly Team:** need supportable evidence​ of tracking issues and fixes of the findings listed by the security audit report.
+  All the findings have been fixed, ref: <https://github.com/dragonflyoss/dragonfly/issues?q=state%3Aclosed%20label%3Asecurity>

 - [x] **Achieve the Open Source Security Foundation (OpenSSF) Best Practices passing badge.**